 The automaker has generally been quick to dismiss complaints about oil consumption as the result of poor maintenance and driving habits.

-Owners who complain about their oil consumption woes to dealerships are usually told that they should be checking their oil levels as often as they fill up their gas tanks.
+Dealerships will often tell owners that they should be checking their oil levels as often as they fill up their gas tanks.
 Now, truth be told we probably all could do a better job monitoring our oil levels – but at every fill up?
-Acura stands behind that point, however, saying “Modern engines require less frequent oil changes, which may impact the amount of oil used between oil changes.”

 If the test shows excessive consumption, the engine needs to be disassembled so the cylinder heads, spark plugs, and valve seats can be visually inspected for damage.
 If damage exists, the corrective action is to replace the pistons, piston rings, and spark plugs.

 The plaintiffs said the "maintenance minder" displays inaccurate information about the life of the engine oil and that Acura's recommendation to check the engine oil at each gas fill-up is "unconscionable."

 The suit covered the same vehicles listed in TSB #18-009.

 Honda reluctantly agreed to settle to "avoid the time and expense of ongoing litigation" and says only a small number of customers have filed complaints.

 What a rousing show of support for your customers.

 Anyway, if your vehicle has an “excessive” oil consumption rate (according to the settlement that is 1 quart or more every 1,000 miles) and your vehicle is within the Powertrain Warranty Extension Period (8 year/125,000 miles, whichever occurs first), you will be provided an oil consumption warranty repair.

 Out-of-pocket expenses incurred before the class-action notice date if the customer submits a valid claim with supporting documents.